rogeralexmiller/Quisitive/README.md

 ![question-topics-screenshot]
 [question-topics-screenshot]: ./docs/QuestionTopics.png

+### Follows

+Follows are essentially a connection between users and topics, and as such are stored in a `follows` table that stores the `follower_id`, `followable_id` and `followable_type`.
+Like comments, follows are polymorphic, meaning that the table can support users following both topics and questions.
+In the future I plan on implementing question follows, but for now, users can only follow topics.

+On the frontend, follows are stored in the `followStore` and follows are rendered as a follow/unfollow toggle button in the `TopicIndex`, `FollowedTopicsIndex` and `TopicShow` components.

 ## Future Goals

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Quisitive are outlined below.

-### Question and Topic follows

-This is actually a pretty important feature of Quora, given that it allows users to better curate the content they see.
-I plan on implementing this by adding a table called `follows` that will have a `user_id`, a `followable_id` and `followable_type` to allow users to follow both questions and topics.d

 ### Question and Answer upvoting and downvoting